Changes to the Annual Investment Allowance

 AIA can only be claimed in the period you bought the item.
 The date you bought it is classed as when you signed the contract, if payment is due within less than four months or when the payment is due, if it is more than four months later.

 If you buy something under a hire purchase contract you can claim for the payments you have not yet made, when you start using the item.
 This does not include the interest payments.

 Remember that it is generally the total allowable expenditure for each individual GP plus the practice that is compared to the AIA.

 You can deduct the full value of an item that qualifies for annual investment allowance (AIA) from your profits before tax.

 If you sell the item after claiming AIA you will need to pay tax.

-You can claim AIA on most plant and machinery up to the AIA amount.
+You can claim AIA on most plant and machinery up to the capped amount.